-Curriculum Leaders have identified the minimum amount of photocopying required by a pupil to achieve excellence in their subjects.
-This photocopying credit will be given to pupils on a 'Photocopy Account'.
-If pupils exceed this amount, then the pupil and family must pay for further printing.
+Curriculum Leaders have identified the minimum amount of photocopying required by a student to achieve excellence in their subjects.
+This photocopying credit will be given to students on a 'Photocopy Account'.
+If students exceed this amount, then the student and family must pay for further printing.